forestgrape/coronavirus/1_introduction/suggestions.md

 * avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
     > From time to time exceptions - as long as not overly excessive - seem to be not much adverse or even healthy such as in the case of excessive sports, possibly since the immune system and overall body homeostasis gets some training.
 Recovery time is important however.

-* try reducing stress for yourself and others.
+* try to reduce stress for oneself and others.
 Trying too hard won't help though.

 Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.